 It might be easy to think that now you are following a keto diet, you will have to forgo a lot of the activities you previously did and enjoyed.

-For example, if you loved to travel, the fear of airplane food and navigating language barriers in exotic climates may have you sticking closer to home.
+For example, if you love to travel, the fear of airplane food and navigating language barriers in exotic climates may have you sticking closer to home.

 But with some forward planning, there is no need to put your plans on hold.